Below is a general overview of the Design Review Consultation process for your reference.

 Please send the following materials to the City:

-- List of discussion points from the meeting, if available
+- List of discussion points from the meeting (or a note indicating the lack thereof if no one was in attendance).

 Once your neighborhood meeting is complete and all materials are submitted, the City will schedule your consultation with the Design Review Consultant(s).